Cookies Notice

 Worker-members of associated workers cooperatives engaged in street trading activities who began their activity and have been included under the special scheme from 1 January 2009 will also be entitled to this reduction.

-The reduction will be applied to the payment resulting from applying the Type of Contribution in force in the Special Scheme for Self-Employed Workers or Freelancers to the minimum basis allowed.
+The reduction will be applied to the payment resulting from applying the contribution rate in force in the Special Scheme for Self-Employed Workers or Freelancers to the minimum base chosen.
+This reduction will not apply if the self-employed worker chooses a base higher than the minimum base.

 Pluri-activity